Easy Money (1983 film)

-Easy Money is a 1983 American comedy film starring Rodney Dangerfield, Joe Pesci, Geraldine Fitzgerald, Candice Azzara, and Jennifer Jason Leigh.
-It was directed by James Signorelli and written by Dangerfield, Michael Endler, P. J. O'Rourke and Dennis Blair.
+Easy Money is a 1983 American comedy film directed by James Signorelli, written by Rodney Dangerfield, Michael Endler, P. J. O'Rourke and Dennis Blair, and starring Dangerfield, Joe Pesci, Geraldine Fitzgerald, Candice Azzara, and Jennifer Jason Leigh.
+It tells the story of a hard-living baby photographer and family man whose snobbish mother-in-law dies in a plane crash where the conditions of his family's inheritance must have him curb his vices for a year.
 The original music score was composed by Laurence Rosenthal.
 Billy Joel performed the theme song "Easy Money" from his album An Innocent Man.

+The film was met with mixed reviews.

 Plot

 Montgomery "Monty" Capuletti is a hard-living, heavy-drinking, pot-smoking, gambling family man who makes his living as a baby photographer in New Dorp, Staten Island.
-He loves his wife Rose but has a very tense relationship with his wealthy, snobbish mother-in-law, Mrs. Monahan, who runs a successful department store chain and hates the way Monty acts and lives.
+He loves his wife Rose but has a very tense relationship with his wealthy, snobbish mother-in-law, Kathleen Monahan, who runs a successful department store chain and hates the way Monty acts and lives.
 There is an added ethnic rivalry between Monty and his wife's family, as he is Italian and they are Irish.

 The irresponsible Monty cannot even pick up a wedding cake for his engaged daughter Allison without fouling up.
 He and his best friend Nicholas "Nicky" Cerone are smoking marijuana while driving, and an accident destroys the cake.
-Allison's wedding to Julio goes off without a hitch, at least until the wedding night.
+Allison's wedding to Julio goes off without a hitch, at least until the wedding night, where Allison, a virgin, is uncomfortable about having sex, frustrating Julio.
+Julio makes routine unsuccessful dramatic efforts to win her over, unsuccessfully.

-After Mrs. Monahan dies unexpectedly, his family is in for an inheritance.
-Attorney Scrappleton reveals that Mrs. Monahan left a stipulation in her will that if Monty is able to curb his vices for a year by going on a diet and giving up drugs and gambling, he will receive $10 million.
-If not, the family gets nothing.
+After Kathleen dies in a plane crash unexpectedly, his family is in for an inheritance.
+Attorney Daniel Scrappleton reveals that Kathleen left a stipulation in her will that if Monty is able to curb his vices for a year by going on a diet and giving up drugs and gambling, he will receive $10 million.
+If not, the family gets nothing and it will go to her nephew Clive Barlow.
 Monty's gambling and drinking buddies are also interested in whether or not Monty can really give up everything and bet whether or not he will make it.
+Despite this, Nicky is supportive and helps Monty during this time.